sixteenmillimeter/GNAL/README.md

 Besides the exhausting render times this approach bugged me for one reason: all facets of the spiral were the same size, meaning that the small diameter inner parts of the spiral were packing in millions of unnecessary polygons to allow for the large diameter parts of the spiral to be smooth.
 This didn't sit well.
 How many CPU hours are being burned by adding detail to a place that doesn't matter.
 Answer: a lot.

 Finally an external library called [`path_extrude.scad`](https://github.com/gringer/bioinfscripts/blob/master/path_extrude.scad) by [@gringer](https://github.com/gringer) was brought in to handle the complicated spiral extrusion step.
 A simple function that plots a spiral in Cartesian coordinates is used to draw the path and a 2D triangle is extruded along it by the library.
+This allowed for the path to be drawn at a consistent "resolution" throughout the entire spiral, so the facets of the outermost and innermost parts were the same or extremely similar.

-Reduced to a single line in order to generate an array of coordinates.
+Here is that function reduced to a single line in order to generate an array of coordinates.

 ```
 spiralPath = [ for(t = [0 : $fn + 1]) [((d / 2) + (t * increment)) * cos(t * angle_i), ((d / 2) + (t * increment)) * sin(t * angle_i), 0] ];
 ```

-The experimentation in this version predate this particular git repo and so will not be found in the git history, but you can find the vestigial functions in the code with such helpful module names as `spiral()` and `spiral2()` and so on.
+The experimentation in this version predate this particular git repo and so will not be found in the git history, but you can find the vestigial functions in the `spiral` directory used for benchmarking different approaches.

 #### Render Stats